 Ryan Heath, Senior Political Editor at POLITICO: “People aren’t killing each other anymore, so people should be f***king grateful.”

-Then what’s the issue?
-How has communication around the EU failed?
+So, what’s the issue and how has communication around the EU failed?

 DEATH AND TAXES